Manifestation Of Kebbi 2027 Verdict - New Telegraph

 Interestingly, most of the speakers at the occasion, conscious of the mentality of some politically naive people, have backed up their testimonies with specific projects, locations, and how impactful they are on the lives of the people.

-Borno State governor, Prof. Babagana Zulum, who wrote the forward for the book, stated that apart from what he read in the book, what he physically saw in the state capital and environs was amazing adding that “ we are certainly on the same page in terms of infrastructural development, you are rightly on course so maintain the tempo”.
+Borno State Governor, Professor Babagana Zulum, who wrote the forward for the book, stated that apart from what he read in the book, what he physically saw in the state capital and environs was amazing adding that ” we are certainly on the same page in terms of infrastructural development, you are rightly on course so maintain the tempo”.

-Senator Muhammad Adamu Aliero of the Peoples Democratic Party (PDP) concurred with Governor Zulum’s undisputably observation and further observed that Governor Idris has on assumption of office, kept aside political differences and treats all elders, politicians and communities in the state regardless of political considerations with deserved respect and attention, “ continue the good works but don’t kill my party.”
+Senator Muhammad Adamu Aliero of the Peoples Democratic Party (PDP) concur with Professor Zulum’s undisputable observation and further observed that the governor has on assumption of office, kept aside political differences and treats all elders, politicians and communities in the state regardless of political considerations with deserved respect and attention, “continue the good works but don’t kill my party “.

-Senator Muhammad Magoro, who chaired the occasion used the forum to challenged Governor Idris to use his influence and high regards he enjoys in the Govenors’ Forum and mobilise them to insist on the total review of the controversial tax reform bills now before the Senate, in the interest of the generality of Nigerians.
+Senator, (General) Muhammad Magoro, who chaired the occasion used the forum to challenge Governor Idris to use his influence and high regards he enjoys in the Governors’ Forum to mobilise them to insist on the total review of the controversial tax laws review bill now before the Senate, in the interest of the generality of Nigerians.

-It is evident that the apparent agitation of the people in attendance was justifying their appreciation for Governor Idris modest achievements and the need to collectively ensure the continuity of his administration beyond 2027.
+It is evident that the apparent agitation of the people in attendance was justifying their appreciation for the Comrade Governor’s modest achievements and the need to collectively ensure the continuity of his administration beyond 2027.

-It could be recalled that the state chapter of All Progressive Congress (APC) Elders Forum had at its quarterly meeting passed a vote of absolute confidence on the governor’s renewed hope for Kebbi State transformation agenda while he continues to be appreciated and commended as he continues his meet the people tour of the 21 local government councils in the state.
+It could be recalled that the state chapter of All Progressive Congress (APC) Elders’ Forum had at its quarterly meeting passed a vote of absolute confidence on the Comrade Governor’s renewed hope for Kebbi State transformation agenda, while he continues to be appreciated and commended as he continues his meet the people tour of the 21 local government councils in the state.

-Idris Zuru is the Special Adviser on Communication and Strategy to the Kebbi State governor
+· Idris Zuru, is Special Adviser on Communication and Strategy to Kebbi State Governor.